evaa04/HepGPU-Results/README.md

 Simulation results and visualizations generated with **HepGPU** for the numerical modeling of hepatitis B virus (HBV) infection and immune response in the liver.

-## Overview

-This repository contains selected results obtained with HepGPU, including simulations in one-, two-, and three-dimensional domains.

-The examples illustrate the spatial and temporal evolution of the viral infection and immune response under different transport conditions and geometrical configurations.

-The simulated variables are:

-- `q1`: viral concentration
-- `Th`: helper T lymphocytes
-- `Tc`: cytotoxic T lymphocytes
-- `q3`: cytokine concentration

-## Results

 ### 1D simulations

 The one-dimensional model provides a simplified representation of the spatial evolution of the infection and immune response.